 “The area was just trashed.
 Garbage piled up on the sidewalks . . .
 I would come home after work, and there was all of a sudden an open lot where there was a building before.
 It was disgusting.
 The buildings were in bad shape and were being torn down as fast as the city could manage.”

 But he was resolute; he wanted to improve the neighborhood.

 The business model for Ron was simple: he looked for and bought the building that nobody else wanted—“the dog of the block,” as he says.
 He learned about the renovation process from anyone who would show him the right way to do something.
 His abilities grew as did his business – learning from experience each step of the way.
 “Every building has been an education,” Ron comments, “and I have walked away from every building a different person.”

 Elaborating on his development philosophy for old buildings, he details, “My general direction is to make the building as historic as possible through research and what you find, and still have modern conveniences which are kind of subtle.”
 As Ron describes, “Every building has a voice,” and he makes sure that each one is clearly heard.

 Historic But Modern:

-Banditos In The Early Days Of The Northern Liberties:
+Banditos In The Early 1900s in The Northern Liberties: